 Twenty Quarter Finalists were chosen to compete in EOIVC 2020.
 They were selected from nearly 70 applicants from 19 countries.
-The twenty Quarter Finalists who advanced to compete in the Quarter Final Round of the EOIVC range in ages 19-29 and come from 10 countries—Canada, China, Germany, Hong Kong, Israel, Italy, Latvia, Russia, Korea, United Kingdom, and United States.
+The twenty Quarter Finalists who advanced to compete in the Quarter Final Round of the EOIVC range in ages 19-29 and come from 10 countries—Canada, China, Hong Kong, Israel, Italy, Korea, Russia, Taiwan, United Kingdom, and United States.

 The bios below--displayed as submitted--are representative of the EOIVC Competitors who advanced to the Quarter Final Round.
 Should any of these Quarter Finalists forfeit their space by December 30, 2019 an Alternate will be assigned and the information on this page will be updated.

 These biographies were submitted by the EOIVC Competitors prior to the competition and are displayed as they were submitted.

 Jacqueline Audas began studying the violin at age three.
 She graduated Summa Cum Laude from The Shepherd School of Music at Rice University with a Bachelor of Music in violin performance.
 As the recipient of the Winifred and Maurice Hirsch Memorial Scholarship, she is currently pursuing her master’s degree in violin performance at Rice with Professor Paul Kantor.
 Prior to entering college, she studied with the late Arkady Fomin who was a member of the Dallas Symphony and the director of the New Dallas Conservatory.

 At the age of 14, Jacqueline made her solo debut with the Meridian Symphony after winning their young artist artist competition.
 She has been awarded the top prize in multiple competitions including the Young Artist Competition at the